 - Police forces across the UK

-- UK Missing Persons Bureau, National Crime Agency
+- UK Missing Persons Unit (National Crime Agency)

-They have a wide range of expertise, which includes the following:
+They have a wide range of expertise.
+For example,

 - Geography of missing persons

 - Missing persons and mental health

 - Adults with dementia who go missing

 - Inter-agency work in cases of missing persons

 - Unaccompanied migrant minors who go missing